Why the Way You Visualize Value Streams Matters

 Conclusion

 Visualizing value streams goes far beyond drawing diagrams – it is about creating models that shape how we understand, discuss, and improve the flow of value.
-Every visualization is a form of modeling, and the model you choose fundamentally influences what you see and how you act.
+As the story of John Snow illustrates, the breakthrough rarely comes from more data – it comes from a better model that makes the right things visible.

 Traditional approaches rooted in manufacturing provided important foundations, but they fall short when applied directly to the dynamic, iterative, and feedback-driven nature of modern product development.
 Software and cyber-physical systems evolve continuously; iteration is progress, not failure.
 In this context, effective visualization must highlight feedback loops, learning cycles, and the practices that enable them – smaller batch sizes, reduced transaction costs, and shift-left approaches that build quality in from the start.